ItsyBitsy M0 Synth | Sigma-6 Voice Module

 Audio quality is excellent using a 12-bit SPI DAC and 32-bit (fixed-point) precision DSP computations.

-A hardware variant may be a simple low-cost MIDI-controlled sound module, with or without control panel.
-Another variant may be a eurorack module with analog (CV) inputs and a control panel comprising OLED display, 2 push-buttons and 'data entry' pot.
-Several sigma-6 "voice modules" may be connected to a "master controller" to make a respectable polyphonic synthesizer.
+Build variants range from a simple low-cost MIDI-controlled sound module, with or without control panel, up to a full-featured Eurorack module (pictured above) with analog (CV) inputs and a control panel comprising 1.3" OLED display, 2 push-buttons and a 'data entry' pot.
+Several sigma-6 "voice modules" may be connected to a master controller board to make a respectable polyphonic synthesizer.
 (More about that later.)

 Properties